 The "rule of law” is a traditional principle, aimed at limiting the power of the state, administrative institutions and officials towards citizens and other subjects and at ensuring that authoritative decisions are legally based and generally sound.
-It frames public policies design and the rule making (regulatory level), individual administrative proceedings and implementation of authoritative decisions and legislation, as well as any other administrative actions (implementation level).
-Known in various legacies, from Aristotle’s recitals and Middle Age theory (Dicey) to the 19th century German Rechtsstaat or French Etat de droit, the principle evolved over time within different cultural and political-administrative systems.
-Nowadays it represents a set of complementary (sub)principles and guarantees, such as proprietor rights, access to information, right to be heard and participate in public matters, judicial review, etc. The rule of law is a "supra” principle of good administration and sound public governance.
-The rule of law in administrative relations is also one of the salient elements of the ongoing transitional development in CEEs where, in both a general way and to a certain extent, in contrast, to traditional democracies.
-Moreover, it reflects a significant Europeanisation effect due to EU frameworks.
-However, the legal aspects are only one dimension of modern administration that must not exclude economic, managerial, political and other considerations.
+It frames public policies’ design and the rule-making (regulatory level), individual administrative proceedings and implementation of authoritative decisions and legislation, as well as any other administrative actions (implementation level).
+Known in various legacies, from Aristotle’s recitals and Middle Ages theory (Dicey) to the 19th century German Rechtsstaat or French Etat de droit, the principle evolved over time.
+Nowadays it represents a set of complementary (sub)principles and guarantees, such as proprietor rights, access to information, right to be heard and participate in public matters, judicial review, anticorruption, etc. The rule of law is a "supra” principle of good administration and sound public governance.
+The RoL in administrative relations is also one of the salient elements of the on-going transitional development in CEEs.
+Moreover, it reflects a significant Europeanisation effect.
+However, the RoL is to be addressed in legal, as well as political, economic and managerial, and other aspects.

-The key topics to be addressed in 2021 (but are not restricted to) are the following:
+The key topics to be addressed in 2022 – but are not restricted to – are the following:

 1. Crises resilience in public governance, especially in law-making and administrative procedures.

 2. Separation of powers (legislative, executive, judicial) in the contemporary environment (e.g. trends regarding the COVID pandemic circumstances).